Freshman Frequently Asked Questions

 Please make arrangements now to reserve the entire two days for your Orientation experience.
 The overnight Orientation session is full of important presentations, campus tours, advising appointments, course selection, and registration.
 Meals are provided.

-- You can schedule your testing appointment by vising our Assessment Testing page or by calling our Orientation office at 978-934-3980.
+You can schedule your testing appointment by visiting our Assessment Testing page or by calling our Orientation office at 978-934-3980.

 Personal Items You Should Bring:

 - Small amount of cash for snacks, etc

 - Casual clothes and shoes for walking and appropriate for changing weather